projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 .. _lapic_passthru:

-LAPIC passthrough based on vLAPIC
+LAPIC Passthrough Based on vLAPIC
 =================================

 LAPIC passthrough is supported based on vLAPIC, the guest OS first boots with